otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 population map that you generated above to populations so that this information is passed into the Structure output file.
 You might also want to output a vcf file: this format is handy for all kind of population genetics applications.

-   •  We've run commands to generate structure and vcf files several times, but how many structure and vcf files are there in the stacks directory?
+   •  We've run commands to generate the structure file several times, but how many structure files are there in the stacks directory?
 If you wanted to save several different vcf and structure files generated using different `populations` options, what would you have to do?

 9. Create a new directory called ```structure``` within the denovo folder and copy the Structure output file that Stacks generated to this directory. `cd` into your new structure directory.